Plains rat: Threats

 Habitat degradation, introduced predators and drought collectively threaten the survival of the plains rat.
 Habitat degradation mainly derives from introduced hoofed stock and land clearing.
 Hoofed stock lessen vegetation cover, crush the seed bank and trample burrows while land clearing removes food sources vital to the survival of the plains rat.
 Reduced vegetation cover and damaged burrows only makes it easier for introduced predators such as the European fox (Vulpes vulpes) (Figure 5) and feral cat (Felis catus) to excavate shallow burrows.
 This can contribute to local extinctions, particularly when populations are already low during periods of drought.
 Other potential threats to the plains rat include altered fire regimes, leading to increased intensity of bushfires; competition with the introduced house mouse (Mus musculus) and European rabbit (Oryctolagus cuniculus); and, climate change.

 Conservation

 The Action Plan for Australian Mammals 2012 identifies three main conservation objectives for the plains rat.
 These objectives include: 1) managing threats in order to secure or increase the plain rat's overall population size; 2) maintaining viable sub-populations where the plains rat is known to occur; and, 3) identifying and protecting drought refugia.
 The 2012 National Recovery Plan for the Plains Mouse encourages collaboration between communities, governments and industries to meet these conservation objectives in order to conserve the plains rat (Figure 6).

+A captive population from Alice Springs Desert Park in Northern Territory, Australia has provided the opportunity for research used to promote easy health assessment tools for both captive and wildlife populations.